A link to reset your password has been sent to your email

 Get away from your routine and come to one of the last untouched marine wilderness areas on the planet!
 You will see miles of sandbars and lagoons lining large atolls flanked by pristine healthy reef systems.
 Imagine perfect flat water kiting conditions with reliable trade winds pushed up from North Queensland.
 Enjoy the bonus of equally incredible diving and fishing at every stop.
 Moon Tours will take you to undisclosed locations so remote in fact you won’t see a soul for days.

-You will stay on board PNG Explorer for ten nights during your trip and then, you will be accommodated in Port Moresby for a transit night on the last day.
+You will stay on board PNG Explorer for ten nights.
+Most flights will require accommodated in Port Moresby for a transit night on the last day.

 Since 2007, PNG Surfaris has operated Papua New Guinea’s only surf charter vessel dedicated to exploring the country’s outer islands and reefs.
 The PNG Explorer is a live-aboard ship designed for surfing, diving, and general tourism in Papua New Guinea.
 Its home port is Kavieng in the northeastern archipelago of New Ireland Province.